drxcy/cloud-bootcamp/day3/day3.md

 - ✅ Understand how **NAT Gateways** and **Internet Gateways** function
 - ✅ Practice creating your own VPC manually (no wizard!)
 - ✅ Deploy an **EC2 instance** in a public subnet and verify internet access
-- ✅ Complete a quiz and mini-project for hands-on practice

 ---